Only in Mage Pro.Try our fully managed solution to access this advanced feature.

 4. Merge pull request

 Mage simplifies the deployment of code to production pipelines.
 Follow these steps to deploy your pipeline’s CI/CD Git branches.
-Currently, Mage Pro offers developers a flexible way to deploy code to different Git branches through its terminal.
+Currently, Mage Pro offers developers a flexible way to deploy code to different Git branches through its terminal.- Once you have merged the pull request in Github navigate back to the deployments tab and click deployments highlighted in green in the top

 - Click the Deploy button to deploy the current version you just merged